Patricia’s Poetry Pick No. 5

 The last few lines perfectly express of one of my all time favourite themes: banal existence unexpectedly taken over by beauty.
 The sentiment is enhanced and intensified by Wright’s use of alliterative B’s (bolded above).
 I may be alliteration’s biggest fan; I honestly never get tired of it.
 Alliteration instantly causes me to focus my attention on how sound affects meaning and vice versa.
 It causes me to appreciate the mouth feel of words in sequence that I might otherwise gloss over.
 Is it weird to say mouth feel?
 What’s a better way to say that?
 This simple device encourages me to slow down, pay attention, and I’m grateful for anything that has that ability in my otherwise (needlessly) frantic life.
 A blessing indeed!

-was first published in 1961 and is a reflection on a real life experience Wright had while travelling through the country with his dear friend Robert Bly (featured in last week’s PPP).
+A Blessing was first published in 1961 and is a reflection on a real life experience Wright had while travelling through the country with his dear friend Robert Bly (featured in last week’s PPP).
 A Blessing has become one of Wright’s most celebrated poems and can be found in many anthologies including his book The Branch Will Not Break.